 Why?
 Because customers now have multiple stages of walking away from their shopping cart.

-Therefore, the concept of one page checkout that organizing everything into a single layout comes to life.
+Therefore, the concept of one-page checkout that organizing everything into a single layout comes to life.

-Today, let’s gather all statistics and facts surrounding online checkout preferences and answer the question of why this particular checkout interface is favorable widely in the ecommerce world.
+Today, let’s gather all statistics and facts surrounding online checkout preferences and answer the question of why this particular checkout interface is widely favorable in the ecommerce world.

 Before discussing, we must put down the foundation as well as basic ideas about one-page checkout first.

 The name is pretty self-explanatory, therefore, showing you the actual demo seems more appropriate and straightforward:

 LIVE DEMO WITH REAL PEOPLE: Book your Magento one page checkout live demonstration with a dedicated supporter NOW.

 As you can see, everything (and I do mean everything) customers need to fill and know about their order is set into a single page.
 The only step a customer needs to take to finalize their purchase is to click the order button.

 Statistics & facts about the one-step checkout process

 What causes abandoned carts?